uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/Help-English.md

 # Other Questions

-## Where can I find more information about the terms and conditions of your affiliate program?
-Please contact us at [support@odds96.com](mailto:support@odds96.com) for further details.

 ## Do you have an iOS/Android app?
 Unfortunately, we do not have an iOS or Android app at the moment.
 However, you are welcome to use the mobile version of our website, which works perfectly well.